StetHD/tarifa-book/project/index.md

 ### The raw cordova app

 The `app` folder contains a regular cordova application.
-Any cordova app (version 3.4.x) should work with tarifa, thus you can use an existing cordova app folder in a tarifa project.
+Any cordova app (version 3.6.x) should work with tarifa, thus you can use an existing cordova app folder in a tarifa project.

-At this time, the tarifa build process performs settings replacement in various cordova files without undoing them.
+At this time, the tarifa build process performs setting replacements in various cordova files without undoing them.
 In a future version of tarifa this won't be the case anymore.

-During the build process tarifa will copy or link the output of the `www` project folder to `app/www`.
+During the build process, tarifa will copy or link the output of the `www` project folder to `app/www`.

 Currently, tarifa just wraps cordova plugins without any extra features.

 ### The www project

-It's a regular front-end project with the build system of your choice.
+The `project` folder is a regular front-end project with the build system of your choice.
 It must satisfy the following interface:

 * having a `bin/build.js` node module exposing a `build` function starting the build process.